Kelly Hastings

 Kelly Eugene Hastings (born June 16, 1961) is a Republican member of the North Carolina House of Representatives.
 He has represented the 110th district (including constituents in Gaston and Cleveland counties) since 2011.

 Career

 Hastings served in the U.S. Marine Corps and Reserve.
 In 1997, Hastings became a realtor.
 In 2010, Hastings' political career began as a Republican member of the North Carolina General Assembly for the 110th district.
 In 2010, Hastings was elected to his first term as a member of the North Carolina House of Representatives, representing District 110.
-Hastings has been re-elected to the seat a total of 5 times, most recently in 2020.
+Hastings has been re-elected to the seat a total of 7 times.